 Because children are constantly growing and developing, spinal cord injuries will affect their bodies differently than adults.

 Specifically, children with SCIs have an increased risk of developing scoliosis and pressure sores.

-Scoliosis occurs when your spine develops a curve to the side.
+Scoliosis occurs when the spine develops a curve to the side.

-Similarly to adults, children who have higher level injuries resulting in paralysis of their trunk muscles often struggle to sit upright and may start leaning to the side.
+Similar to adults, children who have higher level injuries resulting in paralysis of their trunk muscles often struggle to sit upright and may start leaning to the side.

-Scoliosis doesn’t develop overnight, but it can be caused by consistently compromised posture.
-And because children are still growing, this puts them at higher risk for developing scoliosis than adults with SCI.
+Scoliosis doesn’t develop immediately, but it can be caused by consistently compromised posture.
+Because children’s bodies and muscles are still growing, they are at higher risk for developing scoliosis than adults with SCI.